2022–23 Ukrainian Amateur Cup

-The 2022–23 Ukrainian Amateur Cup season started on 9 November 2022.
-It was originally scheduled to start earlier in September with its pool of participants still being not fully determined until November due to war conditions.
+The 2022–23 Ukrainian Amateur Cup was the 27th season of the national football cup competition for amateur teams, which started on 9 November 2022.
+Originally, it was scheduled to start earlier in September with its pool of participants still being not fully determined until November due to war conditions.

+Due to the full-scale Russian invasion, the previous season competition was interrupted and abandoned at quarterfinals, so no winner was determined.

 Participated clubs

 In bold are clubs that were active at the same season AAFU championship (parallel round-robin competition).